osigie/eazi_wallet/README.md

 Eazi Wallet is a core banking system that provides a robust, scalable, and secure infrastructure for financial applications.
 It allows for the management of wallets and the transactions associated with them.
 It is designed to be easily deployed and managed, providing a RESTful API for integration with other services.

+## Trade Offs

+* Seed initial charge of type TRANSFER_FEE with percentage of 1 in basis points.
+* Initial loading of 1_000_000 in wallet creation.

 ## Common use cases

 *   Creating and managing user wallets.